yesmayank/AdBlocker/README.md

 # AdBlocker
 Chrome extension that blocks basic ads.  <br>
-This extension blocks browser's request to specific domains  <br>
+This extension blocks browser's request to specific domains.  <br>

 ## Instructions to use :-
 step 1 -> Open chrome browser <br>